Atherton Tablelands Food and Wine

 The options are endless when it comes to Atherton Tablelands Food and Wine.
 From coffee and tea plantations to biodynamic dairies producing milk, cheese and yoghurt.
 Discover aquaculture farms and distilleries.
 You can’t miss the tried and true lunches and dinners found on the Country Pub Trail.

-With such variety, you can create your own food tour.
-Custom-made to the destinations you want to visit along the way.
-You may like to join an organised food tour to talk and taste tucker with the experts.
+With such variety, you can create your food tour, custom-made to the destinations you want to visit along the way.
+You may also like to join an organized food tour to talk and taste tucker with the experts.

 There are at least 20 hotels on the Atherton Tablelands.
-The architecture and style, along with the hospitality date back many decades.
-To a time when they were the heart and soul of the communities.
+Their architecture, style, and hospitality date back many decades to when they were the heart and soul of the communities.

-Some have been modernised, but all serve reasonably priced hearty traditional, and light fare.
-If you get the chance to chat with a local, the stories are guaranteed to be accurate and sometimes tall, but always engaging.
+Some have been modernised, but all serve reasonably priced, hearty, traditional and light fare.
+If you can chat with a local, the stories are guaranteed to be accurate, sometimes tall, but always engaging.

 The Barron Valley Hotel in Atherton has a unique art deco style.
 The Kuranda Hotel’s colourful history dates back to the 1880s.
-The structure of Malanda Hotel is worthy of National trust listing.
+The structure of Malanda Hotel is worthy of a National Trust listing.
 The Peeramon Pub evokes the area’s pioneering days of mining, timber and tobacco.

 Something for the adults

-The Atherton Tablelands Food and Wine more recent establishments also have much to offer.
+The Atherton Tablelands Food and Wine are more recent establishments with much to offer.
 Mt.
-Uncle Distillery and Bridges Restaurant specialises in a range of craft gins, rums, and whiskeys.
-All available at the cellar door.
+Uncle Distillery and Bridges Restaurant specialise in craft gins, rums, and whiskeys, all available at the cellar door.

-Enjoy a delicious lunch in the restaurant, hidden away between the macadamia, avocado and banana plantations.
+Enjoy a delicious lunch in the restaurant, hidden between macadamia, avocado and banana plantations.

 Along with the spectacular mango wines, they have added sparkling, port and citrus blends based on mango.
 This establishment was the world’s first commercial mango winery.

-You will love the many cafes and teahouses which are scattered throughout this region.
-Open most of the day and ready to offer morning and afternoon tea, and often lunch.
+You will love the many cafes and teahouses scattered throughout this region.
+They are open most of the day and ready to offer morning and afternoon tea and often lunch.

 Most impressive is the stately old teahouse perched above the banks of Lake Barrine.
 One of the favourites within the Atherton Tablelands Food and Wine community.
 A former volcanic crater.